JessiRidge/JessiRidge/README.md

 - 👋  Hi, I'm Jessi.
 I have a varied background.
-I have two degrees in percussion performace and perform as professional musician with the orchestra in Tampa, Florida.
+I have two degrees in Percussion Performace and perform as professional orchestra musician every week with the orchestra in Tampa, Florida.
 I graduated with a Master of Music degree in Percussion Performance from New England Conservatory in Boston, MA.
-In addition, I studied accounting and computer science at the University of South Florida.
-Because my performance schedule is very busy, I am currently taking online courses to further my programming skills.
+I also studied accounting and computer science at the University of South Florida.
+In addition to my performance schedule, I am currently working freelance from my home office and continue to take courses to further my programming skills.

 - 👀  I’m interested in backend web development.

-- 🌱 I’m currently learning html, css, javascript, and python.
+- 🌱  Currently working in: HTML, CSS, JavaScript, and Python.
+As well as: Bootstrap, Flexbox, ReactJS, NodeJS, PostgreSQL, and MongoDB.

 - 💞️  I’m looking to collaborate on any projects that will help me improve my skills and apply for new employment.
 I'm willing to relocate or work remotely.

 - 📫  How to reach me: jessiridge@yahoo.com

 - 😄  Pronouns: she/her

-- ⚡ Fun fact: I love to play chess and solve puzzles.
-I like to go hiking in the mountains whenever I have time available.
-I have two orange tabby cats that are my babies.
+- ⚡  Fun facts: I love to play chess and solve puzzles.
+I also enjoy practicing yoga, traveling, and going hiking in the mountains whenever I have time available.
+I have two sweet orange tabby cats that are my babies.

 <!---
 JessiRidge/JessiRidge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.